-3. Impact on Shareholders
+I. Impact on Shareholders

-3.1 Impact on the Company's Shareholders and Investors Upon Introduction of the Plan
+1. Impact on the Shareholders and Investors Upon Introduction of the Plan

-Upon introduction, the Plan will have no direct or material impact on the Company's shareholders and investors.
+Upon introduction, the Plan will have no direct or material impact on the shareholders and investors.
 This is because at that time, no actual gratis allotment of Stock Acquisition Rights will be implemented.

-3.2 Impact on the Company's Shareholders and Investors at the Time of the Gratis Allotment of Stock Acquisition Rights

-(i) Procedures for Shareholders upon the Gratis Allotment of Stock Acquisition Rights and Procedures for Entry of Name Change
+- 2. Impact on the Shareholders and Investors at the Time of the Gratis Allotment of Stock Acquisition Rights - (i) Procedures for Shareholders upon the Gratis Allotment of Stock Acquisition Rights and Procedures for Entry of Name Change

-If the Company's board of directors or general meeting of shareholders passes a resolution for a gratis allotment of Stock Acquisition Rights, the Company's board of directors or general meeting of shareholders will also decide the Allotment Date by the same resolution and give public notice of this Allotment Date.
-In this case, the Company will make a gratis allotment of Stock Acquisition Rights to the shareholders who are registered or recorded in the Company's last register of shareholders and register of beneficial shareholders as of the Allotment Date (the "Entitled Shareholders") at the ratio determined in the Gratis Allotment Resolution, to a maximum of one Stock Acquisition Right per share in the Company held by the Entitled Shareholders.
-Therefore, it will be necessary for shareholders who have not entered their name change to arrange for the procedures for such change as soon as possible in time for the Allotment Date.
-(No procedures for entry of name change are required for those share certificates deposited with the Japan Securities Depository Center, Inc.) All Entitled Shareholders will become Stock Acquisition Right holders as a matter of course on the effective date of the gratis allotment of Stock Acquisition Rights, and no further procedures, such as applying for such gratis allotment, will be necessary.
+If the Board of Directors passes a resolution for a gratis allotment of Stock Acquisition Rights, the Board of Directors or general meeting of shareholders will also decide the Allotment Date (as defined in Attachment 1 'Outline of the Gratis Allotment of Stock Acquisition Rights,') by the same resolution and give public notice of this Allotment Date.
+In this case, the Company will make a gratis allotment of Stock Acquisition Rights to the shareholders who are registered or recorded in the Company's last register of shareholders and register of beneficial shareholders as of the Allotment Date (the "Entitled Shareholders") at the ratio determined in the Gratis Allotment Resolution (as defined in Attachment 1 'Outline of the Gratis Allotment of Stock Acquisition Rights,'), to a maximum of one Stock Acquisition Right per share in the Company held by the Entitled Shareholders.
+Therefore, it will be necessary for shareholders who have not entered their name change to arrange for the procedures for such change as soon as possible in time for the (No procedures for entry of name change are required for those share Allotment Date. certificates deposited with the Japan Securities Depository Center, Inc.) All Entitled Shareholders will become Stock Acquisition Right holders as a matter of course on the effective date of the gratis allotment of Stock Acquisition Rights, and no further procedures, such as applying for such gratis allotment, will be necessary.

-In addition, even after the Company's board of directors passes a resolution for gratis allotment of Stock Acquisition Rights, the Company may, by respecting any recommendation of the Independent Committee described above in section (d)(i) of 2.2, 'Procedures for Triggering the Plan,' to the maximum extent, (i) (on or before the second business day prior to the ex-rights date with respect to the gratis allotment of Stock Acquisition Rights), cancel the gratis allotment of Stock Acquisition Rights, or (ii) (from the effective date of the gratis allotment of Stock Acquisition Rights and until the day immediately prior to the commencement date of the exercise period of the Stock Acquisition Rights) acquire the Stock Acquisition Rights without consideration.
+In addition, even after the Board of Directors passes a resolution for gratis allotment of Stock Acquisition Rights, the Company may, by respecting any recommendation of the Independent Committee described above in section (d)(i) of 2.2, 'Procedures for Triggering the Plan,' to the maximum extent possible, (i) (on or before the second business day prior to the ex-rights date with respect to the gratis allotment of Stock Acquisition Rights), cancel the gratis allotment of Stock Acquisition Rights, or (ii) (from the effective date of the gratis allotment of Stock Acquisition Rights and until the day immediately prior to the commencement date of the exercise period of the Stock Acquisition Rights) acquire the Stock Acquisition Rights without consideration.
 In such cases, no dilution of the value per share in the Company held by the shareholders will result, and it is likely that any investors who have sold or bought the shares in the Company expecting to see such a dilution will be commensurately affected as a result of a fluctuation in the share price.